X-Men (1992 video game)

-X-Men (Ekkusumen) is a side-scrolling beat 'em up game developed and released by Konami for arcades in 1992.
+is a 1992 beat 'em up video game developed and published by Konami for arcades.
 It is based on the Marvel Comics superhero team of the same name, while the in-game character designs are based on the 1989 pilot X-Men: Pryde of the X-Men.
 In the game, up to six players control the X-Men to defeat their archenemy Magneto.
 The six-player version of the game utilizes two screens housed in a deluxe cabinet.
 It was one of the top five highest-grossing dedicated arcade games of 1992 in the United States, while the Amusement & Music Operators Association (AMOA) nominated it for the "most innovative new technology" award.

-An arcade exclusive for many years, a home version of the game developed by Backbone Entertainment was released by Konami digitally on the PlayStation 3 and Xbox 360 in 2010, followed by mobile versions for iOS and Android devices.
-This version is no longer available for purchase as of 2013.
+An arcade exclusive for many years, a home version of the game developed by Backbone Entertainment was released by Konami digitally on the PlayStation 3 and Xbox 360 in 2010, followed by mobile versions for iOS and Android devices, before being delisted in 2013.
+Other re-releases have included a 2021 home arcade machine from Arcade1Up, and as part of the Marvel MaXimum Collection in 2026.

 Plot

 The player chooses one of six X-Men: Cyclops, Colossus, Wolverine, Storm, Nightcrawler or Dazzler.
 Their objective is to stop the villain Magneto from wreaking havoc on human civilization.
-They must fight through enemies from the comics such as an army of hundreds of Sentinels, mutant crocodiles, Reavers, and supervillains such as Pyro, Blob, Wendigo, Nimrod, the White Queen, Juggernaut, and Mystique.
+They must fight through enemies from the comics such as an army of hundreds of Sentinels, mutant crocodiles, the Reavers, and supervillains such as Pyro, Blob, Wendigo, Nimrod, the White Queen, Juggernaut, the Living Monolith, and Mystique.
 Later, Magneto kidnaps Professor X and Kitty Pryde, prompting the heroes to go on a rescue mission.
 The heroes fight their way to Island M and ultimately to Magneto's base on Asteroid M, where the final battle takes place.

 Gameplay

 The object of the game is to progress as far as possible while surviving attacks from Magneto and his minions.
 The character is controlled with a standard joystick, an attack button, a jump button, and a mutant power button.
-In addition to right and left, the character can move up and down the screen as well which adds a three-dimensional feel to the game.
+In addition to right and left, the character can move up and down the screen, which adds a three-dimensional element to the game.
 Every character is able to fight with punches, kicks, or other close combat attacks.
 Each character also has a unique mutant power which can be used to defeat multiple enemies on the screen at once.
 The use of a mutant power is very effective, but also costly since it causes a character to lose three health points.
-Normally, a character who drops below four health can no longer use any mutant powers, but it is also possible for characters to obtain bonus mutant powers which can be stored like items.
+Normally, a character who drops below four health can no longer use any powers, but it is possible for them to obtain bonus powers, which can be stored like items.
 In the Japanese version, the power items are used up before the health, and there are also power-ups and health packs throughout the levels.